ArkaneNetwork/hedera-improvement-proposal/HIP/hip-0000-makeTokenAssociationOptIn.md

 The need to associate a wallet with a certain token in order to be able to receive this token on the wallet poses usabity issues and makes some business flows that are common practice in the blockchain and NFT space impossible.

 The proposal is to remove the need to explicitly associate a wallet with a token.
-It can be optional for specific wallets to choose to make token assiciation required.
+It can be optional for specific wallets to choose to make token assiciation required on an opt-in basis.

 ## Motivation